 The Company's stock option plan allows the Company's directors, officers, employees, and consultants to acquire shares of the Company.
 The fair value of options granted is recognized as share-based compensation expense with a corresponding increase in reserves.
 An individual is classified as an employee when the individual is an employee for legal or tax purposes (direct employee) or provides services similar to those performed by a direct employee.
 Where options are subject to vesting, each vesting tranche is considered a separate award with its own vesting period and grant date fair value.
 The fair value of each tranche is measured at the grant date using the Black-Scholes option pricing model, taking into account the terms and conditions upon which the options were granted.
 Share-based compensation expense is recognized over the tranche's vesting period by a charge to profit or loss.
-For employees, the compensation expense is amortized on a straight-line basis over the requisite service period which approximates the vesting period.
 Compensation expense for share options granted to non-employees is recognized over the contract services period or, if none exists, from the date of grant until the options vest.
 Compensation associated with unvested options granted to non-employees is re-measured on each statement of financial position date.